 David’s 14-day adventure visits Reine-Lofoten, Senja, Sommaroy, and Tromso – with photography sessions, king-crab fishing, boat expeditions, lighthouse visits – but if that’s not your thing there are alternatives to spy the night-time daylight.

-1. The Yukon, the Canadian wilderness made famous by the Klondike Gold Rush, is a haven for outdoor enthusiasts with infinite hours of sunshine bringing fields of wildflowers and squadrons of migratory birds.
+1. The Yukon (above), the Canadian wilderness made famous by the Klondike Gold Rush, is a haven for outdoor enthusiasts with infinite hours of sunshine bringing fields of wildflowers and squadrons of migratory birds.
 Wildlife roam national parks that can be explored by road, the Dawson City Music Festival happens in July, kayak expeditions cross mirror-like lakes, local guides lead hiking and mountain-biking adventures, and sled-dog owners invite visitors to join walks that keep the animals fit.

 2. Alaskans celebrate 24 hours of daylight at the Fairbank’s Midnight Sun festival – the oversized block party, described as the American state’s largest single-day event, is in the diary for June 19 next year – with more than 500,000 people enjoying live music, street performances, and a smorgasbord of regional gourmet goodies.